-- Be sure the filtration system is clean at all times
+- Verify the filtration system is clean at all times.

-- Check frequently to see that exhaust system is operating at peak efficiency, at a rate up to the manufacturer's specifications
+- Check frequently to see that the exhaust system is operating at peak efficiency (at a rate up to the manufacturer's specifications).

-- Be sure your spray booth is up to local codes and OSHA standards regarding electrical equipment and air velocity
+- Maintain your spray booth to meet local codes and OSHA standards regarding electrical equipment and air velocity.